Comment on an occupied building

 The applicant will receive written correspondence from FRNSW outlining their assessment and recommendations for the building.

-There is no charge applicable to local government authorities and consent authorities seeking comment on an occupied building.
+There is no charge applicable to the consent and regulatory authority seeking comment on an occupied building.